Facial thread vein removal in London

 You will need to be at least 18 years old to undergo treatment.

-A topical cream may be applied to your skin to numb the treatment area.
+Is facial thread vein removal painful?Facial thread vein removal is not painful but patients may describe a sensation of a rubber band being flicked against their skin during the treatment.
+Therefore a topical anaesthetic cream may be applied to your skin to numb the treatment area.
 Cold air skin cooling is also applied during treatment to minimise discomfort.

 Will I need to have multiple treatments?This will depend on the size of the thread vein lesion and how many there are.
 Those who have larger lesions may require numerous sessions to see the desired results.
 Most people are able to see a significant difference after one session.